 Luonnos! art and nature courses

-Courses are for primary school VALO classes and for pupils in grades 3–4.
+Courses in Finnish for primary school VALO classes and for pupils in grades 3–4.

 On Stoa’s popular Luonnos! courses, we head into the forest, awaken our senses and explore nature through art and environmental education.